nxskok/pasias/docs/18-anova-revisited.md

 and then we remove the first column, which represents the contrast that we didn't want anyway (what Howell calls "deaugmenting"):
-\marginnote{We are working with R matrices here rather than data frames, so we access elements, rows and columns using the square bracket notation: inside the square brackets, we put first the numbers of the rows we want, then a comma, then the numbers of the columns.
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">We are working with R matrices here rather than data frames, so we access elements, rows and columns using the square bracket notation: inside the square brackets, we put first the numbers of the rows we want, then a comma, then the numbers of the columns.
 There are two special pieces of notation, both of which I use here: leaving the row or column slot blank means all the rows or all the columns, and using a negative row or column number means all the rows or columns except the one(s) named.
 Thus my notation here is all the rows, and all the columns except for the first one.
-You can access data frames this way too, but the Tidyverse makes it much easier.}
+You can access data frames this way too, but the Tidyverse makes it much easier.</span>

 ```r